jimo54/trumanshow-sqmail/README.md

 # trumanshow-sqmail

-A tool to generate Web traffic in the form of emails exchanged among virtual agent threads with user accounts on email servers running the SquirrelMail Web client.
+A tool to generate Web traffic in the form of emails exchanged among virtual agent threads with user accounts on email servers with the SquirrelMail Web client installed.

 ##Files##
 **accounts:** A folder containing Python scripts and other files used to create user accounts for virtual agents.
 See README.md in the accounts folder for more information.